Pan-Philippine Highway

-The Pan-Philippine Highway, also known as the Maharlika Highway (Daang Maharlika; Dalang Halangdon), is a network of roads, expressways, bridges, and ferry services that connect the islands of Luzon, Samar, Leyte, and Mindanao in the Philippines, serving as the country's principal transport backbone.
-Measuring 3379.73 km long excluding sea routes not counted by highway milestones, it is the longest road in the Philippines that forms the country's north–south backbone component of National Route 1 (N1) of the Philippine highway network.
+The Pan-Philippine Highway, also known as the Maharlika Highway (Daang Maharlika; (Note: Also tautologically referred to as Daang Maharlika Road.)
+Dalang Halangdon), is a network of roads, expressways, bridges, and ferry services connecting the islands of Luzon, Samar, Leyte, and Mindanao in the Philippines, serving as the country's principal transport backbone.
+Measuring 3379.73 km in length, excluding sea routes not counted by highway milestones, it is the longest road in the Philippines and forms the north–south backbone component of National Route 1 (N1) of the Philippine highway network.
 The entire highway is designated as Asian Highway 26 (AH26) of the Asian Highway Network.

-The northern terminus of the highway is in front of the Ilocos Norte Provincial Capitol in Laoag and the southern terminus is near the Zamboanga City Hall in Zamboanga City.
+The highway's northern terminus is located in front of the Ilocos Norte Provincial Capitol in Laoag, while its southern terminus is near the Zamboanga City Hall in Zamboanga City.